Former CDR Financial execs sentenced in muni bid-rigging case

-NEW YORK (Reuters) - A federal judge sentenced the former chief financial officer of CDR Financial Products to 18 months in prison on Thursday for his role in a multimillion-dollar, bid-rigging scheme in municipal bonds.
+NEW YORK, April 11 (Reuters) - A federal judge sentenced the former chief financial officer of CDR Financial Products to 18 months in prison on Thursday for his role in a multimillion-dollar, bid-rigging scheme in municipal bonds.

 Zevi Wolmark, who used to work at the Los Angeles-based financial services company, was also sentenced to two years of supervised release and ordered to pay a $500,000 fine.
 Several friends and family members of Wolmark, who has 10 children, sobbed as Judge Harold Baer delivered the sentence in U.S. District Court in Manhattan.